AnnyaB/Pathfinder-Sprint/README.md

-## Pathfinder's Sprint
+## Pathfinder Sprint

-Welcome to the Pathfinder's Sprint, a simple grid-based game where the player navigates from a starting point to a goal while avoiding obstacles.
+Welcome to the Pathfinder Sprint, a simple grid-based game where the player navigates from a starting point to a goal while avoiding obstacles.
 The game demonstrates basic pathfinding algorithms, smooth player movement animations, and running player animations.

 ## Features
 Pathfinding: The player uses the shortest path from their current position to the goal.
 Pathfinding is computed using Dijkstra's algorithm.